-This map will guide you through the building consent process when doing restricted building work.
+This PDF will guide you through the building consent process when doing restricted building work.

 Restricted Building Work (RBW) applies to, but is not limited to: